jiamin-dai/jiamin-dai.github.io/index.md

 ### 2025:

 *   OCT: two honourable mentions at CSCW'25
+*   SEP: give an invited talk at the iSchool Colloquium, UBC
 *   AUG: a third paper accepted at CSCW'25
 *   JUL: complete the Faculty Instructional Skills Workshop
 *   JUN: give an invited talk at the Visual & Interactive Computing Institute (VINCI), Simon Fraser University